Bropell/Asthma_Analysis_in_California_Counties/README.md

 ## Project Outline
 ### 1) Sourcing Clean Energy Data
 Raw data sources were collected.
-The links and features for each dataset has been provided in the resources section below.
-Raw data may also be downloaded and/or previewed in the resources folder.
+The links and features for each dataset has been provided in the Resources section below.
+Raw data may also be downloaded and/or previewed in the Resources folder.

 ### 2) Cleaning Data and Exporting to PostgreSQL Database
 Data was cleaned using Python scripts and Pandas in Jupyter Notebooks, then exported to a PostgreSQL database.
-The cleaned data and scripts are provided within the resources folder.
-The scripts contain instructions on importing the cleaned data into the database in the last cell of the notebooks.
+The cleaned data and commented coding scripts are provided within the Resources folder.
+The scripts also contain instructions on importing the cleaned data into the database in the last cell of the notebooks.
+The Databases folder contains the Entity Relationship Diagram (ERD) for the datasets used as well as the schema to generate the tables.

 ### 3) Machine Learning
+A flow chart image of the machine learning process is displayed in the README within the Machine Learning folder.
+This folder also contains Jupyter Notebooks for both machine learning models used for this project.
+The scripts have commented code to show the user what is being done in terms of creating features and target arrays, training the model, fitting the model and creating prediction arrays.
+The balanced accuracy score, confusion matrix and imbalanced classification report are also generated to evaluate the efficacy of the model.
+The neural network model script has additional cells defining the model, compiling the model, and prints the results from each epoch.
+The deep learning model can be modified by changing several parameters including adding/removing hidden layers, adjusting the number of perceptrons within these layers and changing the activation function used at each layer.
+The final output shows the model loss and accuracy.

+### 4) Visualizing the Data

 ## Resources
 - <h4 align="left">Cali Clean Energy Generation</h4>